 Asset Quality Score

-In this test, Bankrate tries to determine the effect of problem assets, such as past-due loans, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the impact of problem assets, such as past-due loans, on the credit union's loan loss reserves and overall capitalization.

-Having a large number of these kinds of assets may eventually force a credit union to use capital to cover losses, reducing its equity buffer.
-Many of those assets are also likely to be in non-accrual status and thus aren't earning interest for the credit union, reducing earnings and increasing the risk of a future failure.
+Having large numbers of these kinds of assets may eventually force a credit union to use capital to cover losses, decreasing its equity cushion.
+It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the credit union, resulting in depressed earnings and potentially more risk of a future failure.

-On Bankrate's test of asset quality, FAMILIES AND SCHOOLS TOGETHER scored 40 out of a possible 40 points, exceeding the national average of 38.15 points.
+On Bankrate's test of asset quality, FAMILIES AND SCHOOLS TOGETHER scored 40 out of a possible 40 points, above the national average of 38.09 points.

-Troubled assets made up 5.00 percent of the credit union's total assets in our test, lower than the national average and suggestive of greater financial strength than other credit unions.
+The credit union's ratio of troubled assets was 0.00 percent in our test, less than the national average and suggestive of superior financial strength compared to other credit unions.